rohankshah/ez-css/README.md

 ## Features
 - Automatically maps the classnames in the css file.
 - No need to manually copy paste the classnames again and again.
+- Always maps classnames in the same order they appear in the code.

 ## Installation